bazilinskyy/group-trust/gtrust-unity/coupled-sim/Assets/_SOSXR/coupled-sim_SoFar.md

 Would be good to be able to have the eye tracking dot possible for recording, without participant seeing it.
 This can then be screen recorded for posterity.

-Install new PC with Varjo + Car
+Install new PC with Varjo + Car.
+Swap out Varjo AERO for other Aero that has been electrically checked.

 Still unclear on how/what kind of trust data is desired.
 Pavlo suggested that a hold/release of a button could indicate continuous trust/notrust.
 This would hopefully be alongside the Vector3/4 data, if possible.
 Maarten will check Emperor's rating, and change to allow Press/NoPress continuous __AFTER__ information from rest of team on what is the indention behind this.